Here’s a guide to abortion in Japan for foreigners. Read this detailed guide before you go through the surgical procedure of abortion in Japan.

 It is because once you reach the second trimester, the process becomes more complex, which could result in additional hospital services if you’re getting an abortion in Japan.

-The Procedure of Getting An Abortion in Japan
+The Procedure for Getting An Abortion in Japan

 What is the actual prodedure if you’re getting an abortion in Japan?